8 Best Renters Insurance Companies in Georgia of 2026

 Georgia Atlanta

-You should consider buying renters insurance if you rent in a coastal state.
-It covers your personal belongings in case of disaster and pays out if you're found at fault for injuries or property damage to others.
+If you live in a coastal state and rent a home or apartment, it's essential to consider purchasing renters insurance.
+This type of insurance provides coverage for your personal belongings in case of a disaster and pays out if you're found responsible for injuries or property damage to others.

-Renters insurance is relatively simple.
-You carry a monthly premium with an insurer that covers medical expenses for those who are injured on your property, any legal fees if the injured decides to sue you, and personal property protection if your items are damaged or destroyed due to a covered peril.
+Renters insurance is relatively straightforward.
+You pay a monthly premium to an insurance company for coverage that includes medical expenses for anyone injured on your property, legal fees if someone decides to sue you, and protection for your personal property if it's damaged or destroyed by a covered peril.

-According to PropertyNest research, the average basic renters insurance price in Georgia is $25.89 per month, but this will vary depending on the value of your belongings and the amount of coverage you need.
+According to PropertyNest research, the average basic renters insurance price in Georgia is $25.89 per month, but this will vary depending on the value of your belongings and the coverage you need.

 We compared rates and benefits between top insurers to find which one had low prices with ample coverage options for renters needs.